Boarding Your Pet

 2. Ask about your pet's stay at the kennel: Did your pet adapt well to the environment, caretakers and food?
 Was their anything unusual in your pets behavior during the stay?
 This information will be entered on the kennel's records, to assist kennel personnel in caring for your pet during the next stay, and will help you in the future, if you ever use a different kennel.

-Sometimes pet owners become concerned about behavior of their pet when they return home.
+3. Contact your kennel operator if you have any questions about your pet's behavior after returning home: Sometimes pet owners become concerned about behavior of their pet when they return home.
 Many dogs will sleep a lot for the first few days back home.
 This is usually a result of being in a calmer environment, after the the excitement of the kennel.
 If you observe anything that is out of the ordinary, contact your boarding kennel operator to discuss your observations.